aimrt.rpc

 Configuration Overview

-The aimrt.rpc configuration is used to set up RPC functionality.
+The aimrt.rpc configuration item is used to configure RPC functionality.
 The detailed configuration items are described below:

 Node